Wyoming Child Support Guidelines

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Generally speaking, states use one of three models to calculate child support:
+Generally speaking, states use one of three models to calculate child support payments:

-The majority of states, including Wyoming, follow the income shares model to determine child support amounts.
-The income shares model is based on the idea that a child should receive the same amount of the parents' income that they would've received had the family unit lived together.
+The majority of states, including Wyoming, follow the income shares model to determine the amount of child support.
+This model is based on the idea that a child should receive the same proportion of the parents' combined gross income that they would have received if the family unit were intact.

 Overview of Wyoming Child Support Guidelines